 Dr. Cesario is committed to maintaining a high quality of life in patients that are feeling well and improving the lives of patients that are feeling poorly.
 She uses her expertise to develop tailored treatment plans for each individual patient and family.
 Her professional interests include electrochemotherapy and histiocytic sarcoma.

 Understanding that many families head to the internet after a cancer diagnosis, she wanted to ensure that there were excellent resources there waiting for them.
 She developed the Dog Cancer Roadmap program so families would have a reliable resource for dog cancer information online.
 Having a dog diagnosed with cancer is very difficult, and nobody should have to experience it alone.
+Due to an overwhelming request for a resource that focused more on cancer prevention, she developed The Happy Healthy Dog Guide.

 When she is not at the hospital, Dr. Cesario enjoys hiking, pilates, and plant-based cooking.